 - 4. The structures, hierarchy of the courts, their jurisdictions and the composition of judges thereof under the provisions of the constitution and judicature act. - 5.
-The nature and function of law and its interrelations with society politics and moral obligation of the people in the light of the legislative process. - Application of doctrine of equity in the process of judicial activism. - 7.
+The nature and function of law and its interrelations with society politics and moral obligation of the people in the light of the legislative process. - 6.
+Application of doctrine of equity in the process of judicial activism. - 7.
 The role of doctrine of equity in the effective alternative dispute resolution methods.

-- Interactive Lectures

-- Independent learning activities

-- Problem-based learning

-- Student presentations

-- Assignments

-Assessment Strategy: (From various of assessment stated by the faculty)
+Interactive Lectures -Independent learning activities Problem-based learning Student presentations -Assignments -Assessment Strategy: (From various of assessment stated by the faculty) Continuous Assessment Test (CAT) (40%); End Semester Examination Mid-term exams (ESE) (60%) Presentations.
+Assignments

-Presentations,

-Case Analysis

-Cooray L.J.M.
+Class Activity Case Analysis Required Reading: Cooray L.J.M.
 (2003).
 An Introduction to the Legal System of Sri Lanka.
-Stamford Lake, Pannipitiya, Sri Lanka
+Stamford Lake, Pannipitiya, Sri Lanka Cooray, L.J.M.

-Cooray, L.J.M.
 (1984).
 Constitutional Government in Sri Lanka 1976 - 1977.
 Colombo, Sri Lanka: Lake House Investments.
 Peiris, G.L.
 (1972) General Principles of Criminal Liability in Sri Lanka.
 Stamford Lake, Pannipitiya, Sri Lanka